microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-property-differences.md

 ## DirectoryObject property differences

-The Azure AD Graph **DirectoryObject** resource has been renamed to **directoryObject** in Microsoft Graph.
+The Azure AD Graph **DirectoryObject** resource is **directoryObject** in Microsoft Graph.
 The changes to its properties are seen in other resources that inherit from **DirectoryObject**.
-Here are the property differences:
+The properties differ as follows:

 |Azure AD Graph <br>(v1.6) property |Microsoft Graph<br> property|Comments|
 |---|---|---|